2 Iowa police officers killed in separate ambush-style attacks

 By SCOTT McFETRIDGE | Associated Press | Published: November 2, 2016

-DES MOINES, Iowa — Two Des Moines area police officers were shot to death early Wednesday in separate ambush-style attacks while they were sitting in their patrol cars, and police are searching for a suspect, authorities said.
+DES MOINES, Iowa — Two Des Moines area police officers were shot to death early Wednesday in separate ambush-style attacks while they were sitting in their patrol cars, and police said they are searching for a known suspect.

 Officers responded to a report of shots fired at 1:06 a.m. and found an Urbandale Police Department officer who had been shot.
 Authorities from several agencies saturated the area after that shooting, and about 20 minutes later discovered that a Des Moines officer had been shot in a patrol car at an intersection, Des Moines Sgt.
 Paul Parizek said.
 The shootings happened less than 2 miles apart and both took place along main streets that cut through residential areas.